niemopen/niem-naming-design-rules/niem-ndr.md

 # Abstract

-This document specifies the data model, XML Schema components, and XML data for use with the National Information Exchange Model (NIEM) version 5.0.
+This document specifies the data model, XML Schema components, and XML data for use with NIEMOpen version 6.0.

 # Authors